The best bank in Mexico for non-residents might surprise you. And, that’s because it might not be in Mexico.

 Banking in Mexico 101

-As we’ve shared in the past, banking in Mexico as a non-resident is not as easy as some make it seem.
+Banking in Mexico as a non-resident is not as easy as some make it seem.
 In fact, if you’re looking to open accounts without proof of residency, you will likely have limited options available to you.

 In some cases, you may be restricted to online or digital accounts that don’t even have basic banking functionality.
 Instead, they operate like a digital wallet or top-up card that you can use to complete online purchases.

 Of course, there are non-resident banking options to consider in Mexico, if you know where to look, have the right information, and know how to navigate the account opening process.
 But, you’ll still need to show up in person.
-And whether or not visiting the bank in person will depend on your personal situation and where you’re currently located.
+Whether or not visiting the bank in person will depend on your personal situation and where you’re currently located.

 Why Open a Bank Account in Mexico as a Non-Resident?